squaremo/bitsyntax-js/README.md

 ### `constructor`

-Takes a pattern and returns a function that will construct a binary given values for the variables mentioned in the pattern.
+Takes a pattern and returns a function that will construct a byte buffer, given values for the variables mentioned in the pattern.

+    var cons = bitsyntax.constructor('size:8, bin/binary');
+    cons({size:6, bin:newBuffer('foobar')});
+    // => <Buffer 06 66 6f 6f 62 61 72>

 Patterns supplied to constructors are slightly different to patterns supplied for matching, as noted below.

 ## Patterns